 Make sure you hire only those who suit your brand identity.
 At Predica we’d established our brand identity one year after the company was founded.
 Since then we follow the ritual of presenting the values to each and every new employee and repeat them at least once every half a year during our company meetings.

-Based on this experience we’ve extended our brand awareness with one little item anybody in the company may identify with – the Predica’s Triangle of Power.
+Based on this experience we’ve extended our brand awareness with one little item everybody in the company may identify with – the Predica’s Triangle of Power.
 It aims to focus our team members on three key virtues without analyzing too much.
 Putting this little sticker in sight (e.g. near the laptop’s touchpad) makes our employees come back to it every time they get stuck.

 Since it’s a TRIANGLE of power, all the three areas should be co-functioning.
-There’s no other way to achieve business goals – even one missing out just won’t make it.
+There’s no other way to achieve business goals – even one missing just won’t make it.